-Her name has graced the likes of all the major media brands: The New York Times, New York Magazine, The New Yorker, Forbes Magazine and she has appeared on the CBS Early Show and Fox News, just to name a few.
+Her name has graced the likes of all the major media brands: The New York Times, New York Magazine, The New Yorker, Forbes, CBS’ Early Show and Fox News, just to name a few.
 Her services are rendered by the who’s who list of socialites, celebrities and, mostly, those with millions in the bank.
 No, she isn’t a top-tier trainer, plastic surgeon or lawyer.
 She’s a professional matchmaker.

-Sitting in her apartment, amidst the mismatched cushions, doilies, and couches covered in crocheted throws, I–for one moment–think that I might actually be in my poor grandmothers living room.
+Sitting in her apartment, amidst the mismatched cushions, doilies, and couches covered in crocheted throws, I –for one moment– think that I might actually be in my grandmother’s living room.
 All that’s missing are the date tarts.
 I peek into her bedroom (the door is open) and see more piles of clutter and distinctly unfashionable clothing.
 Could this really be the self-described “Cupid in a Chanel suit”?

 According to Janis, the men out there have their lists set in stone.
 In an already superficial world, these men have their future lady chosen down to preferred eye color, hair color and weight.
 No ifs, ands or buts about it.

 “I can’t tell you how many women say they are in great shape- and they’re not.
 7 out of 10 women say they’re in great shape and they get up from the chair and I go WHOA – I mean, what planet are they on?
 Just because you work out three times a week does not mean you’re in great shape.
 I mean, come on!
 My clients want thin women.
 That’s basically the word that is non-negotiable.
 Mandatory.” says Janis.